connotext reference

 notes

-Notes associate a specified locations in the text with supplemental text to be specially displayed (as foot notes, side notes, &c.).
+Notes associate specified locations in the text with supplemental text to be specially displayed (as foot notes, side notes, &c.).

 reference